kashishshah07/xbee_c_library/README.md

 ## Usage Example: Communicating with XBee LR Modules

-This section provides an example of how to use the XBee class, specifically for the XBee LR (Long Range) module.
+This section provides an example of how to use the XBee class, specifically for the XBee LR (LoRaWAN) module.
 The example covers creating an instance of the XBee LR class, initializing the module, setting up the hardware and command tables, configuring network settings, connecting to a network, sending data, and handling received data.

 ### Creating the XBee LR Instance